-UTSUWA-NO-YAKATA Canada has been a well known Japanese tableware store in Canada for decades.
+UTSUWA-NO-YAKATA Canada is Japanese owned/operated tableware store in Canada for decades.
 We have been introducing authentic Japanese pottery as well as Japanese culture that is widely appreciated here.

 Our quality pottery is imported directly from the Mino, Arita, Banko, Iga, Shigaraki, Kutani regions and more in Japan, and is widely appreciated by retail customers and more, restaurants, hotels and re-sellers.
 The variety of beautiful Wa-zakka items (classic Japanese accessories and decorations) we carry is also a very popular and great gift idea for a wide range of customers.

 With the best our knowledge and experience, we continue to provide the best quality, yet affordable, products to our customers!

 Mino-yaki, Mino-ware is a ceramic that has been made in Tono, the south-eastern part of the Mino region in the Gifu prefecture.
 The Mino region has been known for its quality clay and pottery since the Heian period(794-1185).
 Seeking good quality clay, many potters moved to the Mino region.
 Oribe, Shino and Ki-Seto - more styles of Mino-yaki - was also developed for use during traditional tea ceremonies.

 Today, the production of Mino-yaki takes more than 50% of the market share in Japan.
 It is the tableware seen in the common household's everyday life.